Runbinlin/CaptiveConnect/README.md

 ├── docs/                         # Technical documentation  but I h no time to update now its nothing │   └── architecture.md           # System architecture (pending) │
-├── edge-scripts/                 # System scripts for edge device │
+├── edge-scripts/                 # System scripts for edge device   my job , i need some change , get some ??????
+│
 ├── config/                       # Configuration files  but I h no time to update now its nothing │